furansa/furansa/README.md

 Technology enthusiast with solid knowledge in software architecture, development, quality and security.

-Finalist at the Microsoft's Imagine Cup competition - Paris 2008, at the embedded systems development category and jazz guitar player.
+Finalist at the Microsoft's Imagine Cup competition - Paris 2008, at the embedded systems development category, and jazz guitar player.

 # [references]